Generating functions for the powers in $\text{GL}(n,q)$: Introduction

 We divide this problem into two separate cases depending on, if $M$ and $q$ are coprime or not.
 The Jordan decomposition of elements necessitates this.
-For an element $g \in \text{GL}(n, q)$ we can write $g=g_s g_u=g_u g_s$ uniquely where $g_s$ is a semisimple element and $g_u$ is a unipotent element.
+For an element $g \in \text{GL}(n, q)$ we can write $g=g_s g_u=g_u g_s$ uniquely, where $g_s$ is semisimple part and $g_u$ is unipotent part of $g$.
 Thus, $g^M = g_s^Mg_u^M$.
 The semisimple elements are of order coprime to $q$, and the unipotent elements are of order a power of $q$.
 First, we take $M$ such that $(q,M)=1$.
 In this case, all unipotent elements will remain in the image of $\omega$.
 Hence, in the counting of $M^{th}$ powers, mainly, semisimple elements play a role.
 The generating function for regular and regular semisimple classes which are $M^{th}$ power, is in Theorem~\ref{Theorem-rs-rgCC}, and, for regular and regular semisimple elements it is in Theorem~\ref{Theorem-rs-rgAE}.
 In this case, to deal with semisimple elements and more general elements, we further assume $M=r^a$, where $r$ is a prime.
 We get the generating function for semisimple classes and semisimple elements which are $M^{th}$ powers, in Theorem~\ref{gen-fun-primepower} and for all elements in Theorem~\ref{Theorem-AE}.
+When $M$ is a prime we have a simpler formula for all these which we record in Section~\ref{generating-function-prime}.
+In Theorem~\ref{formula_M-powers_GL} we determine the exact value of the $M^{th}$ powers in some cases and show that limits obtained in~\cite{KKS} are achieved.
 For our work, we need to understand the factorisation of certain composed polynomials; thus we define M-power polynomials and study them in Section~\ref{M-power-polynomials}.
 In Section~\ref{Section-powers}, we develop combinatorial criteria for when a conjugacy class of $\text{GL}(n,q)$ is $M^{th}$ power.

 In the case when $(q,M)\neq 1$, the analysis could get complicated.
 We work with the case when $M$ is a prime, and $q$ is a power of $M$.
 In this case, all semisimple elements remain in the image.
 Miller~\cite{Mi} dealt with an instance of this when he counted squares in characteristic $2$.
 This part of our work generalises that of Miller.
 The generating function for conjugacy classes which are $M^{th}$ power is in Theorem~\ref{Theorem-modular}.